KOSASIH/ExoTech-Trailblazer/README.md

 3. **Feature Extraction**: Extract relevant features from the data, such as brightness fluctuations or transit timings.

 ## Machine Learning Algorithm
 The system uses a machine learning algorithm to detect patterns indicative of exoplanets.
 One possible algorithm that could be used is the Random Forest algorithm.
-Here is an example implementation using the [scikit-learn library](
+Here is an example implementation using the [scikit-learn library](scikit_learn_library.py).

 ## Statistical Analysis